rinliauw/rinliauw.github.io/content/blog/engineers-and-developers/index.md

 ## The Extended Stack

-In software development, web development in particular, people love to quote the shiny techonologies they use, perhaps as a sign of tech-forwardness
+In software development, web development in particular, there is a thing where one would quote the shiny techonologies they use, perhaps to signal tech-forwardness

+Almost as if they were personality traits...

-some of these stacks
+some of these stacks are so commonly-used, they are crystallised as acronyms used in job requirements, such as LAMP, MEAN, or MERN.

-The "stack" of technologies, as in "full-stack engineer", does not end at whether you use React or Vue, or even AWS or Azure, but it can be said that the communication of concepts that sits atop these layers is a technology in itself.
+The "stack" of technologies, as in "full-stack engineer", does not end at whether you use React or Vue, or even AWS or Azure, but it's interesting to think that the communication of concepts that sits atop these layers is a technology in itself.

 That English is the